Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 - Share your styled shoot gallery with all relevant vendors.

 - Get your images on Instagram.
-If you sourced a cheap wedding dress from WISH, or purchased a fake cake on Etsy, be sure to tag the shops!
+If you sourced a cheap wedding dress from WISH, or purchased a fake cake on Etsy, be sure to tag the shops in your images!

 - Research your hashtags.
 The right hashtags on any Instagram post will help your dream clients find you!